Muscular dystrophy (MD) in children

 • A curved spine (scoliosis)

 At Children’s Health, your doctor will do a physical exam and ask about any problems your child is having.
 They may also ask about your family health history and will do tests to rule out other conditions.
-If the doctor suspects muscular dystrophy, they will take a blood sample and test for high levels of an enzyme called creatine kinase, which is a sign of muscular dystrophy.
+If the doctor suspects muscular dystrophy, they will take a blood sample and test for high levels of an enzyme called creatine kinase (CK), which is a sign of muscular dystrophy.

 Next, doctors will take a blood sample and do a genetic test (called a genetic panel) to try to identify the specific type of muscular dystrophy.
 Your doctor also may do a muscle biopsy, which means taking a small sample of your child’s muscle tissue and looking at it under a microscope.

-What causes children to develop Muscular Dystrophy?
+What causes children to develop muscular dystrophy (MD)?

 Certain genes help make the proteins your body needs to build healthy muscles.
 Muscular dystrophy happens when a change (mutation) in those genes causes them to not work properly.
 Each type of muscular dystrophy is caused by a mutation to a specific gene.
 These genetic changes usually are inherited (passed down from parent to child), but sometimes they happen on their own.